Disk Management¶

 - LOGICAL (

 stat.Size) — what tools likedu -k --apparent-sizesee.
-For a 20 GB sparse ext4 rootfs, this is 20 GB regardless of how much data is actually in it. - PHYSICAL (
+For a 5 GB sparse upper layer, this is 5 GB regardless of how much data has actually been written into it. - PHYSICAL (

 Add -v for per-image and per-shed rows, --json for machine-readable output, and --all to fan out across every configured server: